jiminkim08/high-impact-ai/README.md

 ## Overview

-Korea's AI Framework Act designates a set of *high-impact* domains in which AI systems may materially affect human life, safety, or fundamental rights.
-This study operationalizes that legal definition as a reproducible patent-retrieval procedure, and applies an embedding-based topic pipeline to the resulting corpus to characterize the technological composition and temporal dynamics of high-impact AI patenting.
+The EU AI Act and Korea's AI Basic Act both designate a set of domains in which AI systems may materially affect human life, safety, or fundamental rights — termed *high-risk* and *high-impact*, respectively.
+This study operationalizes these regulatory definitions as a reproducible patent-retrieval procedure, and applies an embedding-based topic pipeline to the resulting corpus to characterize the technological composition and temporal dynamics of patenting in regulated AI domains.

 The repository contains everything needed to reconstruct the analytical dataset and re-run the analysis; it does not redistribute the underlying patent records (see [Data Availability](#data-availability)).